A Business Owner's Guide to Accounting Methods

 Now, let’s begin.

 As we said earlier, an accounting method is a set of rules that businesses follow to record financial information.
 It is used for taxation purposes and reporting a company's revenues and expenses.

 The IRS requires that companies have a set accounting method to show their financial records.
 This means that whatever method is used, they expect that companies will maintain it yearly (utilizing the same accounting method every year for consistency reasons for simpler checks).
-Of course, there are ways to change your accounting methodology, but each of them requires intensive work, following, in each state, different laws and procedures.
+However, your accounting methodology can be changed, by following various laws and procedures.

-The first time you may have heard of an accounting method was in reference to a Schedule C.
+The first time you may have heard of an accounting method was about a Schedule C.

 What Is Schedule C?